gomorpheus/morpheus-apidoc/source/includes/operations/_wiki.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the wiki page. category | null | Optional category for grouping with other pages. content | null | The content of the page (markdown).
+name      |  | A unique name scoped to your account for the wiki page. category |  | Optional category for grouping with other pages. content |  | The content of the page (markdown).

 ## Update a Wiki Page